Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: The Peaks-Over-Threshold approach

-with $\alpha\in(0,1)$, where $\Pi_{n;j}^{\leftarrow}(1-a)$ is the $(1-a)$-quantile of the marginal distribution of $\Pi_n^{\text{pse}}$ of the marginal parameter $\theta^{(j)}$, $j=1,2$. \end{itemize} \end{theo} Note that Theorem \ref{theo:main_posterior} implies that also the posterior distribution $\Pi_n$ and its margins are consistent with $\sqrt{k}$-contraction rate and are asymptotically normal with a coverage that is asymptotical achieving the nominal level.
-Beyond the estimation of $\gamma_0$ to determine the heaviness of the data distribution's tail, the primary objective of EVT is to infer events that are more extreme than those that have occurred up to now.
-This task can be achieved looking at the $(1-p)$-quantile of $F_0$, for an exceeding probability $p=p_n$ satisfying $np\to c>0$ as $n\to\infty$.
-The interesting case is when $c\leq1$, namely, it is expected that in a sample of size $n$ there are no more than one observation that can exceed such an extreme quantile.
-Since $F_0$ is unknown in applications, exploiting the approximation $1-p=F_{0}(y_p)\approx 1-(k/n)(1-H_{\bftheta_0}(y_p-U_0(n/k)))$ for large $n$ (deduced from the first-order condition \eqref{eq:DoA}), one can obtain as $n\to\infty$ the quantile approximation
+where $\Upsilon_{n;\text{sh}}^{\leftarrow}(1-a)$ is the $(1-a)$-quantile of the { posterior distribution of $\gamma$.} \end{itemize} \end{theorem} Note that Theorem \ref{theo:main_posterior} implies that the posterior distribution $\Pi_n$ and its marginal distributions asymptotically concentrate around the true parameters, and they shape as a normal distribution.
+Moreover, the coverage probabilities of credible intervals for $\gamma_0$ achieve asymptotic the nominal level.
+Beyond estimating $\gamma_0$ to assess the heaviness of the data distribution’s tail, the primary objective of EVT is to infer extreme events beyond those observed in the past.
+This can be achieved by examining the $(1-p)$-quantile of $F_0$ for an exceedance probability $p = p_n$ such that $np \to c \geq 0$ as $n \to \infty$ (or, more generally, $p = o(k/n)$).
+The key case occurs when $c \leq 1$, implying that in a sample of size $n$, at most one observation is expected to exceed such an extreme quantile.
+Since $F_0$ is unknown in applications, we can use the approximation $1-p = F_0(y_p) \approx 1 - (k/n) (1 - H_{\boldsymbol{\vartheta}_0}(y_p - U_0(n/k)))$ for large $n$ (derived from the first-order condition \eqref{eq:DoA}), and $y_p = F_0^{-1}(1-p)$, to obtain as $n \to \infty$ the quantile approximation